 Please submit your resume with cover letter indicating how your experience and skills align with the description of the position.
 Please include names, titles, and contact information for two references.
 Do not send reference letters at this time.
 We will contact referees after receipt of application materials.
 Send materials as PDF attachments to AAS Executive Director Hilary Finchum-Sung at [email protected] with the subject line “AASIP.”

-Review of applications will be carried out on a rolling basis.
+Consideration will begin as soon as resumes are received, and the position will remain open until filled.
 Interns will not be discriminated upon by basis of race, creed, color, national origin, religion, sex, or gender identity.

 The Association for Asian Studies (AAS) is a scholarly, non-political, non-profit professional association open to all persons interested in Asia and the study of Asia.
 With approximately 6,500 members worldwide, representing all the regions and countries of Asia and all academic disciplines, the AAS is the largest organization of its kind.